haochenheheda/segment-anything-annotator/README.md

 ```

 ### 4. Load SAM model
 Click the "Load SAM" on the top tool bar to load the SAM model.
 The model will be automatically downloaded at the first time.
 Please be patient.
+Or you can manually download the [models](https://github.com/facebookresearch/segment-anything#model-checkpoints) and put them in the root directory named `vit_b.pth`, `vit_l.pth` and `vit_h.pth`.

 ### 5. Annotating Functions
 `Manual Polygons`: manually add masks by clicking on the boundary of the objects, just like the Labelme (Press right button and drag to draw the arcs easily).